Coupled bialgebras and Lions trees: Lions forests and the associated coupled bialgebra

-\begin{remark} Theorem \ref{theorem:EquivalenceTrees} shows us the link between partitions constructed using the method seen in Equation \eqref{eq:definition:Local-Partition} and partitions that satisfy Definition \ref{definition:Quotient-Partition}.
-Further, the link between partitions of the set $\scQ^\scE(\scN)$ and Lions trees as defined in Definition \ref{definition:Forests} is clear.
+\begin{remark} Theorem \ref{theorem:EquivalenceTrees} shows us the link between partitions constructed using the method seen in Equation \eqref{eq:definition:Local-Partition} (stitching together local partitions) and partitions that satisfy Definition \ref{definition:Quotient-Partition}.
+Further, the link between partitions of the set $\scQ^\scE(\scN)[I]$ and tagged Lions forests as defined in Definition \ref{definition:Forests} is clear.

-The use of these partitions for studying elementary differentials is physically justified since the process of taking iterative Lions derivatives can be abstracted to correspond to the construction of a partition of a directed forest from its local partitions.
-Each Lions derivative corresponds to a partition sequence $a$ paired with a node of the forest which uniquely determines how the nodes above that are partitioned.
+The use of these partition structures for studying elementary differentials derived from Lions derivatives is physically justified since the process of taking iterative Lions derivatives can be abstracted to correspond to the construction of a partition of a directed forest from its local partitions.
+Each Lions derivative corresponds to a partition sequence $a \in A[0]$ paired with a node of the forest which uniquely determines how the nodes above that are partitioned.